How to Choose The Best Website Survey Tool

 At first, all website survey tools seem to be similar.
 Some are more minimalistic; some offer other methods of collecting audience feedback, like email surveys or in-app surveys; some include features like website analytics.

 But when you get more serious about surveying your users, you start to observe differences between website survey tools.
 For example, they offer different targeting options and integrations.
-Those features are often not important at first but become crucial when you get more familiar with the tool and want to take full advantage of it.
+Those features may seem dispensable at first but become crucial when you get more familiar with the tool and want to take full advantage of it.

 Let's start with a list of features that are important for you or another person who will be using the website survey tool.
 They ensure that you can configure the tool to meet your needs and make the most of it:

 Skip logic (or: question branching or survey logic) is a must-have feature of website survey tools.
 It allows you to show different questions based on answers to previous questions.
 While it's one of the basic functionalities of website survey tools, still not all vendors offer it.